estarlincito/estarlincito-utils/docs/object-utils.md

-# ObjectUtils Utility Class
+# ObjectUtils Class

-The `ObjectUtils` utility class provides methods for manipulating object keys by allowing retrieval or removal of specified keys.
+The ObjectUtils utility class provides methods for manipulating object keys.
+You can use it to retrieve or remove specified keys from an object, or freeze an object to make it immutable.

 ## 📌 Features

-• Allows selective retrieval (`getKeys`) or removal (`removeKeys`) of object properties.
+• Retrieves or removes specified keys from an object.
-• Supports both single key and multiple keys as an array.
+• Provides methods for freezing an object to make it immutable.
-• Preserves type safety with TypeScript generics.
+• Includes a method to deeply freeze an object to make it read-only.
-• Returns a new object without modifying the original one.
+• Ensures immutability by returning frozen objects.

 ## 🚀 Installation

-To use this utility in your project, you can install it via `pnpm`, `npm`, or `yarn` if packaged as a module.
+To use this utility in your project, you can install it via pnpm, npm, or yarn if packaged as a module.

 1. Install the utility: